serhat-dirik/vagrant-project-atomic-demoenv/README.md

 ```
 ### Known Issues

- Because of Vagrant does not guarantee that provisioning order of  hosts, it may complete provisioning of minions before the master.
+- Because of Vagrant does not guarantee that provisioning order of  hosts, it may complete provisioning of minions before the master.
 Therefore, minion services (kube-proxy, flanneld, kubelets, etcd) may not communicate the master services and simply fails.
 Simple todo is restarting minions for recovery.

+- Cocpit kubernetes plugin is not fully functional on this environment, but still enough to see what it's tend to.
+New version of project atomic vagrant boxes expected to work with kubernetes 1.0 and have a fully functional cocpit

 ###Troubleshooting